 It has always been the practice of many people to cook rice in batches.
 They either refrigerate or freeze it for later use within a week or so.

 Studies confirm that the storage of cooked or parboiled rice by refrigeration is acceptable in terms of overall quality.
-It may stay good for not more than 20 hours in room temperature and up to 48 hours when refrigerated.
-In the freezer, cooked rice should be kept only up to 2 months for best quality.
+It may stay good for not more than 20 hours at room temperature and up to 48 hours when refrigerated.
+In the freezer, cooked rice should be kept only for up to 2 months for the best quality.

 Freezing extends the shelf life of almost anything indefinitely, but with cooked rice, it may not be the most recommended thing to do so.

-Even if you have executed the best storage practices to avoid freezer burn, cooked rice may eventually dry out if frozen for a longer period of time.
+Even if you have executed the best storage practices to avoid freezer burn, cooked rice may eventually dry out if frozen for a longer period.

 This – together with the fact that cooked rice is more susceptible to foodborne pathogens and spores that may cause food poisoning – ought to make you think twice about freezing cooked rice for several months.